Cienfuegos Cuba Travel Guide

 A local organic farm and restaurant outside the city.
 It features farm-to-table meals and a relaxing rural experience, allowing visitors to see Cuban agriculture intimately.

-Capture classic American cars parked against the backdrop of neoclassical architecture.
+Capture classic American cars parked compared to the setting of neoclassical architecture.

 Find Car ToursPhotograph sundown over Cienfuegos Bay from the Boardwalk or the rooftop of Palacio de Valle.